← Back to Blog

 Making Your Decision

-1. High volume, standard sizes → Tungsten carbide.
-The math is clear: longer die life and less downtime more than offset the higher upfront cost.
+1. High volume, standard sizes → Tungsten carbide is generally preferred.
+Longer die life and less downtime typically more than offset the higher upfront cost.

-2. Mixed production, frequent changeovers → HSS.
-When you're switching between many screw sizes, the lower cost per die and ability to regrind makes HSS more practical.
+2. Mixed production, frequent changeovers → HSS is often more practical.
+When you're switching between many screw sizes, the lower cost per die and ability to regrind makes HSS a commonly preferred choice.

 3. Startup or new product testing → HSS first.
 Validate your screw design and production process with HSS dies, then switch to carbide once the product is stable and volume ramps up.